Did you know that you could...

 As a result, using a tennis ball as a way to trigger point and release tension in muscles surrounding the sciatic nerve can be an effective way to modulate pain.

-Use a firm ball to roll against the lumbar muscles, gluteal and piriformis muscle group for 30 seconds – 1 minute.
+Use a firm tennis ball to roll against the lumbar muscles, gluteal and piriformis muscle group for 30 seconds – 1 minute.

 As we mentioned earlier, the lumbar spine musculature can also be affected with sciatica.